taylordaughtry/responsive-iframes/README.md

 Doing this forces the element to maintain its proper width and height, and positioning it absolutely forces it to be 100% of its parent element.

-FitVids-Native automates this for any iframes you have on the page.
+ResponsiveiFrames automates this for any iframes you have on the page.